Unlock the secrets of your code with our AI-powered Code Explainer. Take a look!

 Here is the full code for both techniques used in this tutorial.

 You can build a ransomware using this code.
-You can check our Ethical Hacking with Python EBook to build that along with other 36 hacking tools!
+You can also check our Ethical Hacking with Python EBook to build that and other 36 hacking tools!

 Happy Coding ♥